niieani/node-webpackify/README.md

 require('node-webpackify')(
   // webpack options object:
   webpackOptions,
+  // node-webpackify options object (optional):
+  {
     // (optional) function(request: string, parentPath: string): boolean
     // can be used to limit which requests are run through the resolvers and loaders
     // when left undefined,
     //
     // @param request is the string passed into: require(request)
-  // @param parentPath is the full, absolute path to the module that the request is located in test,
+    // @param parentPath is the full, absolute path to the module that the request is located in
+    test: (request: string, parentPath: string): boolean => true,

+    testTransform: (filename: string, loaders: Array<Loader>, request: string, parentFilename: string): boolean => true,

     // (optional) override webpack's target (default = 'node'), useful for Electron target,
+  }
 )
 ```